Jana-Marie-Weber/strategic_molecules/2_isolation_forest/README.md

 # Isolation forest

 The Isolation forest algorithm detects outliers based on an ensemble of decision trees.
-Each tree branches for randomly chosen features and a randomly chosen value between the minumum and the maximum value of the feature.
-Hence, arbitrary shapes of inlier and outlier sections may be identified based on teh density around each data point.
+Each tree branches for randomly chosen features and a randomly chosen value between the minimum and the maximum value of the feature.
+Hence, arbitrary shapes of inlier and outlier sections may be identified based on the density around each data point.
 The following image illustrates the working principles of the algorithm.
 Part (a) shows the isolation of an inlier data point from the rest of the data distribution, while part (b) shows the isolation of an outlier data point from the rest of the distribution.
-The red triangle in (b) can be isolated in fewer randomly chosen splits than teh one in (a).
+The red triangle in (b) can be isolated in fewer randomly chosen splits than the one in (a).

 <img align="centre" src="../documents/isolation.png" width="400" >